mjgardner/WebService-Avalara-AvaTax/README.md

 When set to true at construction, the generated methods will exactly match their `CamelCase` SOAP operation names.

+# WORKAROUNDS FOR INCORRECT AVALARA RESPONSES

+As of this writing the Avalara SOAP API returns responses that are inconsistent with the WSDL document provided.
+Specifically, the `TaxIncluded` and `GeocodeType` fields in the `GetTaxResponse` are wrongly placed in their sequences of fields.
+This module adds preprocessing hooks that attempt to work around these problems so that the responses may be successfully parsed.

 # SEE ALSO